coll9/GitRepoWebhook/README.md

   Instructions to use this code
   1. Download or Clone the repository
-  2. Update the application.properties with git user name, user token (generated from git).
+  2. Update the application.properties with git user name, user token (generated from GitHub).
   3. Run the application - mvnw spring-boot:run

   The URL for the git webhook is